An icon representing a D-pad of a gamepad

 However, I'm currently working on fixing some structural issues on the enclusure, like the way the shoulder buttons interact with their respective tactile push buttons, or the way in which the different pieces join together.
 This means that the farthest this guide will take you for now will be to have these results:

-Check out this post with the details of what needs to be fixed.
+Check out this post and this post with the details of what it's being fixed.

 Philosophy